rougier/from-python-to-numpy/03-anatomy.rst

 fastest.
 By casting the array into a larger data type such as `np.float64`, we gained a 25% speed factor.
 But, by viewing the array as a byte array (`np.int8`), we gained a 50% factor.
-The reason for such speedup are to be found in the internal numpy machinery and the compiler optimization.
-This simple example illustrates the philosophy of numpy as we'll see in the next section below.
+The reason for such speedup are to be found in the internal NumPy machinery and the compiler optimization.
+This simple example illustrates the philosophy of NumPy as we'll see in the next section below.

 Memory layout
 -------------

-The `numpy documentation
+The `NumPy documentation
 <https://docs.scipy.org/doc/numpy/reference/arrays.ndarray.html>`_ defines the
 ndarray class very clearly: